Nikkei gains in thin trade, mood still shaky on Europe

 "I suspect some investors are taking profits in U.S. shares and bringing funds to Japan or Europe as well," said Soichiro Monji, chief strategist at Daiwa SB Investments.

-The Dow Jones Index .DJI is up 1.6 percent so far this year, compared with a fall of 18.5 percent in the Nikkei, while Europe's FTSEurofirst300 .FTEU3 dropped nearly 15 percent.
+The Dow Jones Index is up 1.6 percent so far this year, compared with a fall of 18.5 percent in the Nikkei, while Europe's FTSEurofirst300 dropped nearly 15 percent.

 (Additional reporting by Hideyuki Sano)